 “ROFL,” she counters.
 “As a trained historian of ideas, I can tell you there’s zero documentary evidence [for that].
-Are we really supposed to believe there was a global plot by the entire scientific community to keep these aspects of the universe a secret until 1905?
+Are we really supposed to believe there was a global plot by the entire scientific community to keep these aspects of the universe secret until 1905?

-“Then again, that’s the defining trait of quacks and pseudo-historians everywhere, isn’t it: conspirac[y theor]ies,” sighs the blockbusting author of Merchants of Doubt, rolling her eyes without looking elitist.
+“But then, that’s the defining trait of quacks and pseudo-historians everywhere, isn’t it: conspirac[y theor]ies,” sighs the blockbusting author of Merchants of Doubt, rolling her eyes without looking elitist.

-So The Collaborationists decided to dig deeper, quantifying the qualifications, citation scores and publication records of the Hundred in detail.
+That’s why the Collaborationists decided to dig deeper, quantifying the qualifications, citation scores and publication records of the Hundred in detail.

 It was no easy task—Allied firebombing had destroyed much of the documentary trail.